 - Ticketing platforms: If your ticketing platform includes guest messaging, use it as an efficient outreach tool.
 Eventbrite offers in-platform messaging that allows you to update guests and schedule email communications.

 - Social media posts: Listen and respond on social media by paying extra-close attention to your event hashtag.
-Look out for references to the event so you can reply to mentions, and consider contacting users privately to take care of any public complaints.
+Look out for references to the event so that you can reply to mentions, and consider contacting users privately to take care of any public complaints.

 4. Update your event listing